syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-markdown.md

 //Create a new Word document.
 using (WordDocument document = new WordDocument())
 {
-    //Add new section to the document.
+    //Add a new section to the document.
     IWSection section = document.AddSection();
-    //Create user defined style.
+    //Create a user-defined style.
     IWParagraphStyle style = document.AddParagraphStyle("Quote");
-    //Adds new paragraph to section.
+    //Add a new paragraph to the section.
     IWParagraph paragraph = section.AddParagraph();
-    //Applying Quote style to simple hello world text. paragraph.ApplyStyle("Quote");
+    //Apply Quote style to a simple hello world text. paragraph.ApplyStyle("Quote");
     //Append text.
     IWTextRange textRange = paragraph.AppendText("Hello World");
-    //Save the Word document to MemoryStream.
+    //Save a Word document to the MemoryStream.
     MemoryStream outputStream = new MemoryStream();
     document.Save(outputStream, FormatType.Markdown);
     //Save the stream as a file in the device and invoke it for viewing.
     Xamarin.Forms.DependencyService.Get<ISave>().SaveAndView("WordToMd.md", "application/msword", outputStream);
 }
-//Please download the helper files from the below link to save the stream as file and open the file for viewing in Xamarin platform
+//Please download the helper files from the following link to save the stream as a file and open the file for viewing in the Xamarin platform.
 //https://help.syncfusion.com/file-formats/docio/create-word-document-in-xamarin#helper-files-for-xamarin
 {% endhighlight %}
 {% endtabs %}

-N> Nested block quotes are not supported in Word to Markdown conversion.
-To preserve nested block quotes, add the number of “>” characters at the beginning of paragraph in Word document as equivalent to nth nested level of block quote.
-For example, to insert 2nd nested level block quote, add two “>” characters at the start of sentence and not need to apply “Quote” style to the paragraph.
+N> Nested block quotes are not supported in a Word to the Markdown conversion.
+To preserve nested block quotes, add the number of “>” characters at the beginning of the paragraph in a Word document as equivalent to the nth nested level of the block quote.
+For example, to insert the 2nd nested level block quote, add two “>” characters at the start of the sentence, and no need to apply the “Quote” style to the paragraph.

 ## Customize image saving

-When converting Word document to Markdown using Save(fileName) overloads, DocIO creates a new folder parallel to the output file name and exports all the images into it as default.
+When converting a Word document to a Markdown using the Save(fileName) overloads, DocIO creates a new folder parallel to the output file name and exports all the images into it as default.

-When converting Word document to Markdown using Save(Stream, FormatType) overloads, DocIO preserves the images as base64 format in output Markdown file as default.
+When converting a Word document to a Markdown using the Save(Stream, FormatType) overloads, DocIO preserves the images as base64 format in the output Markdown file as default.

-You can also customize the above default behaviours using below options in DocIO.
+Also, customize the above default behaviors using the following options in DocIO.

 ### Export images to folder

-You can specify the folder location to export the images using MarkdownExportImagesFolder API.
+Specify the folder location to export the images using the MarkdownExportImagesFolder API.

-The following code example illustrates how set images folder to export the images while converting Word document to Markdown file.
+The following code example illustrates how set the images folder to export the images while converting a Word document to a Markdown file.

 {% tabs %}
 {% highlight c# tabtitle="C#" %}